rust-lang/wg-async/src/vision/status_quo/barbara_wants_to_use_ghostcell.md

-# Niklaus wants to use GhostCell-like cell borrowing with futures
+# Barbara wants to use GhostCell-like cell borrowing with futures

 ## 🚧 Warning: Draft status 🚧